A unique model: hospital ships

-Since 1978, the Mercy Ships fleet has served in more than 70 port areas around the world.
-Into an ocean of need, dedicated volunteers representing over 35 nations bring together their wide-ranging skills to make a lasting difference.
+Since 1978, the Mercy Ships fleet has served more than 70 port areas around the world.
+Volunteers from over 74 nations come together aboard our hospital ships, sharing their skills and talents to make a difference.

 Why ships?